 • Always make your payments on time – Even if you are one day late, you will effect your credit and be charged interest and other penalties.
 Always pay your bill by the due date.

 • Always seek help if you get into trouble – If your financial situation changes and you are in trouble fix it or seek help.
-Debt settlement is an excellent alternative to bankruptcy, and will save you more money then credit counselling.
+Debt settlement, such as Fairfield Funding, is an excellent alternative to bankruptcy and will save you more money than credit counseling.
 Get help with your debt if you need it.

 Bad credit when applying for a mortgage may result in a interest rate twice as high as common 5 year fixed term in today’s market.
 The difference in the interest rate may only seem small to some but when you factor in almost all mortgages compound interest your total cost to borrow that money may be ten to twenty-five times more.